Position

 • Bachelor's degree in Art Education or a related field.

-• Teaching certification or license (where applicable).
+• Teaching certification or license (if required by the state or region).

 • Proven experience as an Art Teacher or in a similar role.